-Compare Irrational Numbers Math Games
+Compare Irrational Numbers Math Games3 games

 In this series of games, your students will learn to use rational approximations of irrational numbers to compare the size of irrational numbers.
 The Compare Irrational Numbers learning objective — based on CCSS and state standards — delivers improved student engagement and academic performance in your classroom, as demonstrated by research.
 This learning objective directly references 8.NS.A.2 as written in the common core national math standards.